 Integrates Into Your Existing Marketing and IT Systems

-While we can’t speak for every headless CMS provider, at Contentstack we take integration seriously.
+While we can’t speak for every headless CMS provider, at Contentstack, we take integration seriously.
 That’s why we built out Experience Extensions that allow the content editing experience to be customized and extended and empower developers to create richer content experiences.

 What you can create with Contentstack’s customizable fields and extensions is nearly limitless, but here are some common ways enterprise businesses are taking advantage of this exciting feature:

-Video selector: browse and select videos
+Video selector: Browse and select videos

 This field displays the visual interface of a video platform like Brightcove or Ooyala to the user.
-The user can browse videos and select the required one from the available videos directly from within Contentstack’s editor.
+The user can browse videos and select the required one from the available videos directly from Contentstack’s editor.

-Conditional fields: auto-populate a list of languages based on a selected country
+Conditional fields: Auto-populate a list of languages based on a selected country

-Code editor: input and edit any code in the code editor
+Code editor: Input and edit any code in the code editor

 This field provides a code-editor interface to users for entering code.
 It helps the user format the code and enter relevant syntaxes, methods, etc.

-Product catalog: search external product databases
+Product catalog: Search external product databases

-This displays products from your ecommerce website to the editor in Contentstack.
+A product catalog search displays products from your ecommerce website to the editor in Contentstack.
 The editor can choose any product as the value of that field.

-Add Marketo, Salesforce, or another cookie: track user interaction across the web, Marketo, Salesforce, etc.
+Add Marketo, Salesforce, or another cookie: Track user interaction across the web, Marketo, Salesforce, etc.

-Integrate field storage system: fetch files saved in your DAM
+Integrate field storage system: Fetch files saved in your DAM

 This field fetches and displays files you have saved in a DAM platform like Egnyte.
 The user can then browse these files and select the required one from the available options.